Alexander Mackenzie (civil servant): Bengal

 After his service in Burma, he was in December 1895 appointed Lieutenant Governor of Bengal, where he served for three years.
 His short term in office was dominated by natural disasters, the province suffered plague, famine, earthquake and cyclone in those years.
 As an administrator he was a stern upholder of the rights of the province against what he perceived to be the financial encroachments of the British Indian government, and voiced this in the council, receiving opposition from the financial member of the council Sir James Westland.
 He cooperated with the Assam Administration in the conduct of the Lushai expedition in 1895–96.

 In local administration, he initiated a survey and settlement in Orissa, took a keen interest in education and in the improvement of the Calcutta docks.
 He was probably mostly remembered for his work with the Calcutta Corporation to reform the Calcutta Municipal Act after a sanitary survey of the city found very unsatisfying conditions.
 His aloof ways in dealings with the city and corporation led to enmity with the Indian population and press.

-His absence and negligence during his time in office made him unpopular amongst locals, but did not results in his removal from office.
+His absence and negligence during his time in office made him unpopular amongst locals, but did not result in his removal from office.

 Poor health led him to take six months leave from May 1897.
 He was back in Bengal by the end of the year, but was forced to retire permanently in March 1898 due to poor health.
 He returned to the United Kingdom and led a quite life, his only significant public office was as Chairman of the India Development Company.

 He died at Radnor, Holmbury St Mary, Surrey, on 10 November 1902.

 Family

 Mackenzie was twice married.
-His first wife from 1863 was Georgina Louisa Huntly Bremner (born 1838 India, and died 1892 Birmingham), youngest daughter of Colonel Bremner; and after her death he remarried as second wife in 1893 Mabel Elizabeth Elliot, youngest daughter of Ralph Elliot (1839–1874) and a granddaughter of Sir George Elliot, 1st Baronet.
+His first wife from 1863 was Georgina Louisa Huntly Bremner (born 1838 India, and died 1892 Birmingham), youngest daughter of Colonel Bremner; and after her death he remarried in 1893 Mabel Elizabeth Elliot, youngest daughter of Ralph Elliot (1839–1874) and a granddaughter of Sir George Elliot, 1st Baronet.
 Lady Mackenzie survived him, and married another civil servant, the Hon.
 Noel Farrer, son of the 1st Baron Farrer.
 With his second wife, he had two children: